kitgarbutt/mphys-kitgarbutt/README.md

  - Now 2 different branches: match and optomize
  - Match contains lens transformation
  - Optomize code wrapped in a function  and SciPy minimize used to find optimum baffle position

+Final Changes:
+ - Optomize code wrappped in function, and looped for multiple simulations.
+ - Automatically tests for a user-specified range of baffle parameters.